 For those where time is no limit, this is the ultimate top-toe tour of Japan covering three islands in one trip - Kyushu, Honshu and Hokkaido whilst travelling on the bullet train!
-From rural villages to bustling cities, from coastlines to alpine and from ancient traditions to new-world charm
+From rural villages to bustling cities, from coastlines to alpine and from ancient traditions to new-world charm.

 - Reflect in Nagasaki & Hiroshima

 - Admire Kyoto's temples

-- See the snow monkeys
+- Search for Snow Monkeys in the Japanese Alps

 - Explore bustling Tokyo

 - Discover Sendai & Hakodate

 - Spend time in Sapporo